Why You Should Trek Everest Three Passes 2026 – Top Reasons

 When walking through their villages, you can get in contact with the people, view their traditions, see their daily routine, and understand their spiritual relationship with the mountains, which is meaningful to them.
 Adding cultural immersion to the trek as an element significantly increases the experience, combining natural scenery with a greater insight into Sherpa history and Himalayan Buddhism.
 Taking the Everest Three Passes trek is an indelible cultural experience you will never forget.

-Tranquility within iconic Sagarmatha National Park
+Navigation within the UNESCO-listed Sagarmatha National Park

 As you climb up, the park’s view changes slowly.
-The area of low elevation is covered by rich forests consisting of pine, fir and rhododendron trees.
+The area of low elevation is covered by rich forests consisting of pine, fir, and rhododendron trees.
 As you increase the height, the landscape changes into scattered juniper bushes and ends up as moss and lichen on the rocky snow line.

 Sherpa hamlets such as Khumjung, Khunde, Phortse, and Thame are scattered about Sagarmatha National Park, where people still live their ancient way of life.
 Generation to generation, they have maintained their heritage!